Banging Toolbox

 2. Check the durability.

-While the brand will already hint you about a rack’s potential quality, you can exert a little extra effort to also research the particular product you’re interested in.
-To gain additional information with regards to its materials and manufacturing.
+While the brand will already hint you about a rack’s potential quality, you can exert a little extra effort to research the particular product you’re interested in.
+To gain additional information with regard to its materials and manufacturing.

 And compatibility with the front wheel and rear wheel.